vishrutarya/grpc-calculator/README.md

 ## Summary

-Implements a nearly minimal gRPC service.
+Implements a minimal gRPC service.
 As such, provides a quick high-level introduction to how client-server communication is handled by Google's open-sourced remote procedure call (RPC) framework.

-The service implemented is a simple calculator.
-By exposing two methods, the calculator enables the client to enter a number and receive either the number's square or square root, as desired.
+By exposing two methods, the calculator service enables the client to enter a number and receive either the number's square or square root, as desired.

 ## Quick start